EJ-20/land-bnb/README.md

 # land-bnb

 Full stack project using MongoDB, Express, Node, React.
-Features and functionalities are of Airbnb
+Features and functionalities are of Airbnb.
+Implementation starting from scratch.